BUS (Business, Business Administration)

 BUS 469 Strategic Management (4 hours)

+Strategic management in domestic and international organizations.
 This course is the capstone integration course for the business program.
-Students learn integrative thinking skills and strategic management tools through both the reading of conceptual work and the extensive use of the case studies.
-Utilizing a simulation, student teams will have the opportunity to exercise management skills in a competitive operating environment.
+Students learn strategic management tools and will learn to exercise integrative management skills in a competitive operating environment.
 This course must be taken in residence in order to fulfill the requirements for a degree in this major.
-Prerequisites: BUS 260, BUS 310, BUS 350, ACC 231, and senior standing.
+Prerequisites: BUS 260, BUS 310, BUS 350, ACC 231.

 BUS 490 Advanced Special Topics in Business Administration (1-4 hours)